211tbc/synthesis/webservices/README.txt

 Requirements:
     Java JDK 1.6                                http://java.sun.com
-    Grails 1.1.1 (or presumably more recent)    http://www.grails.org
+    Grails 1.1.1 (or presumably more recent)    http://www.grails.org tomcat6                                     if you want to deploy under a web container (apt-get install tomcat6)

 The grails distribution includes all libraries required to create and run the application.
-Place
-${GRAILS_HOME}/bin in your PATH.
+Set GRAILS_HOME in your login script and place {GRAILS_HOME}/bin in your PATH.

+Before running the app, please edit grails-app/conf/DataSource.groovy to point to the appropriate URL for the database to which you want to connect for "development" and "production" deployments.

-Running the app simple version:
+Running the app simple version/development mode:
+    $ cd synthesis/webservices
     $ grails run-app

 This will use grails to host the web application in "development" mode and start a web listener on port 8080.